 A complementary strategy to address the CSU’s deferred maintenance and infrastructure needs includes a request for one-time funds from the state for critical capital renewal.

-The CSU seeks $1.3 billion of one-time funding to continue to address the growing maintenance backlog of building and utility infrastructure systems that have passed their useful life.
-More than half of CSU's academic buildings are over 40 years old, and many of these buildings are overdue for major renovation.
-The CSU has an estimated $5.8 billion critical capital renewal backlog and accumulates approximately $284 million of additional critical capital renewal per year.
+The CSU seeks $2.4 billion of one-time funding to continue to address the growing maintenance backlog of building and utility infrastructure systems that have passed their useful life.
+More than half of the CSU’s academic buildings are over 40 years old, and many of these buildings are overdue for major renovation.
+The CSU has estimated more than $7.4 billion in critical capital renewal backlog and accumulates approximately $344 million of additional critical capital renewal costs per year.

-As buildings and their associated systems age, the cost to operate, maintain, and renovate the facilities increases.
-Although CSU facilities staff do an admirable job keeping these aging facilities operational with limited financial resources, increased funding is necessary.
-Over the past two years, the state has provided $450 million in one-time funding to address a portion of the deferred renewal backlog.
-This is a significant amount of funding, and it is being put to good use on the most necessary campus projects.
-It should be noted, however, that two significant challenges are vexing this budget priority: year-over-year growth in the CSU backlog and construction inflation exceeding ten percent in 2021-22.
+As buildings and their associated systems age, the cost to operate, maintain and renovate the facilities increases.
+Although CSU facilities staff does an admirable job of keeping these aging facilities operational with limited financial resources, increased funding is necessary.
+Over the past two years, the state has provided $125 million in one-time funding to address a portion of the deferred renewal backlog.
+This is a substantial amount of funding, and it is being put to good use on the most pressing campus projects.
+It should be noted, however, that two significant factors are exacerbating this budget challenge: year-over-year growth in the CSU backlog and unusually high construction cost inflation over the past several years.

-The $1.3 billion one-time funding request will allow the university to address additional systemwide deficiencies, improve the reliability of systems, and prevent costly and disruptive outages caused by system failures.
-In line with the overarching mission, system repairs, and replacements will provide safer and healthier environments that support teaching and learning across all 23 campuses.
+The $2.4 billion one-time funding request will allow the CSU to address additional systemwide deficiencies, improve the reliability of systems and prevent costly and disruptive outages caused by system failures.
+Aligned with the CSU’s overarching academic mission, system repairs and replacements will provide safer and healthier environments that support teaching and learning across all 23 universities.